pulumi/docs/content/partner/azure.md

 arm2pulumi:
   title: ARM &rarr; Pulumi
   description: |
-    Whether you are just starting with Azure or already have infrastructure you're managing in Azure, Pulumi gives you a simple path to adoption.
-If you are just starting, it is as easy as just writing your infrastructure code with Pulumi.
-If you already have existing resources in Azure you can simply export an ARM template from Azure and use Pulumi’s `arm2pulumi` tool to convert the ARM template to the language of your choice.
+    Whether you're new to Microsoft Azure or already using it to manage your infrastructure, Pulumi makes getting started easy.
+If you're just starting out, you can write your infrastructure code using the Pulumi Azure SDK.
+Or if you're already managing resources with Azure, you can export an ARM template from Azure and use the `arm2pulumi` conversion tool to turn the template into a Pulumi program in the language of your choice.

-    If you can deploy a resource with ARM Templates, you can deploy it with the Pulumi Azure provider!
+    If you can deploy a resource with ARM templates, you can deploy it with the Pulumi Azure provider!

-  cta: Learn More
+  cta: Try it Now
   cta_url: "/blog/new-kubernetes-superpowers" # /arm2pulumi

 detail_sections: